 The AP Biology Program has undergone a recent curriculum framework change.
 The key concepts and related content that define the revised AP Biology course and exam are organized around four underlying principles called the Big Ideas.
 The big ideas are evolution, cellular processes, genetics and biological interactions.
 A more student directed, inquiry-based lab experience supports the AP Biology course revisions and curricular requirements.
-By maintaining an average of 75% or greater in Science 10 pre-AP, students may continue in Biology 20 AP in second semester.
-In Grade 11, students enrol in both Biology 35 AP for 3 credits, which is accompanied by a field trip to the Bamfield Marine Centre, and Biology 30 AP for 5 credits.
+By maintaining an average of 75% or greater in Science 10 AP Prep, students may continue in Biology 20 AP Prep in second semester.
+In Grade 11 or 12, students enrol in both Biology 30/35 AP for 8 credits, which potentially could be accompanied by a field trip to the Bamfield Marine Centre (additional costs).
 By May, students are prepared to write the AP exam, and in June, the Alberta Diploma Examination.
-Although this requires extra effort in Grade 11, it significantly reduces the course load in Grade 12 for AP students.
-The field trip to the Bamfield Marine Station on Vancouver Island is part of the Biology 35 AP program (additional costs).

 AP Chemistry is a general introduction to chemical principles, with emphasis on problems and methods in Chemistry.
 The goals of the course are: 1) to introduce students to concepts required for solving problems in Chemistry and understanding chemical reactivity; and 2) to develop analytical and critical thinking skills for potential science majors.
-Students who earn a mark of 75% or greater in Science 10 pre-AP may register in Chemistry 20 AP.
-Chemistry 20 AP and 30 AP are full semester programs offered in Grades 11 and 12 respectively.
-Chemistry 20 AP begins with a microscopic description of the structures of atoms and molecules, including a description of electronic orbitals and their relationship to chemical properties.
+Students who earn a mark of 75% or greater in Science 10 AP Prep may register in Chemistry 20 AP Prep.
+Chemistry 20 AP Prep is a one semester course and begins with a microscopic description of the structures of atoms and molecules, including a description of electronic orbitals and their relationship to chemical properties.
 The properties of gases, liquids, solids and solutions including the basics of acids and bases are covered.
-The topics covered in Chemistry 30 AP are chemical equilibrium, thermochemistry, electrochemistry, and organic chemistry.
+The topics covered in Chemistry 30 AP Prep are chemical equilibrium, thermochemistry, electrochemistry, and organic chemistry.
 This program is completed first semester and students write their Diploma exam in January.
 During the second semester students enrol in Chemistry 35 AP (3 credits) where they take an in-depth look at thermodynamics, reaction kinetics, solution equilibria, along with advanced bonding, and prepare to write the AP exam in May.

 AP Computer Science A